 AT: I feel it’s really beautiful that both parents are really embodied in the work.
 You feel this sense of conflict but it isn’t a sense of eradication.
 It is just more complicated and I think in terms of trans literature because there are so many narratives that come out of the world with trans bodies and how the parents negotiate those embodiments.
 I’m really excited about that, which actually makes me want to talk to you about the opening, the invocation.
 It’s my favorite part.
 It’s so lush and the musicality is just such a wonderful opening.
 I just wanted to talk a little bit about it.
 And I was wondering within the process of completing the book if it was the last thing you wrote or the first thing you wrote, cause I could see it also being a piece that ties the book together.
 Did it come out of the performance work you were doing initially?
 I was sort of curious about how you created that work in particular.

-AT: I definitely remember your laugh in Montreal by the way.
+AT: I definitely remember your laugh in Montréal by the way.
 I’m picturing it because I hadn’t thought about it until you said that, and I see you in the bookstore laughing, so that’s funny.
-I also think that the world is in such a trying moment that I think a lot of people are needing to return to joy and celebration and sort of feelings that lift up the body than I think ever before but like you were saying in this global sense.
+I also think that the world is in such a trying moment that I think a lot of people are needing to return to joy and celebration and feelings that lift up the body more than ever before but like you were saying in this global sense.
 Somehow we’re all experiencing different versions of similar feelings all together.
 Now that I’m thinking about it, this is going to be an interesting moment for this book to be in the world at a time where joy is so needed for so many reasons.
-The last question I have on here what role does love and softness have in the book and was it intentional?
+The last question I have: what role does love and softness have in the book and was it intentional?
 Softness in particular, because I feel so much of that throughout the poems and was wondering if you wanted to talk about that a little bit.

 KLM: I love this.
-I think love definitely.
-It is, as I said earlier, it is a love letter, very much so.
+I think love, definitely.
+It is, as I said earlier, a love letter, very much so.
 When I was doing my technical residency, I got to do one show for five people and I invited my five besties.
-It was one rehearsal with five guests because we officially couldn’t actually say we were inviting people.
-So I invited five people because I wanted my closest friends to see the piece.
 That’s how they reacted.
 They said this was such a love letter.
 It’s a love letter to your family and to your parents, and I love that they saw that, because these are my closest people that know me the most and know me the most intimately.
 Yeah, it is a book that is about loving and losing and then finding the languages of love.
 What are the multiple ways in which that love can be passed on from generation to generation, and passed on differently from one generation to the next?
 I think the softness is again tied to the reclamation of femmeness and femininity and creating and finding.
 Both of those are absolutely connected.
 Since the pandemic started, one of the questions I am asking is, what is then my role as an artist and what does it mean to be a poet when times are so dark like they are at the moment?
 I’ve been going back to the notion of the poet as prophet.
 We artists get to reimagine the world and offer the new way of being and relating to the world, to the future generations as we reinvent.
 We get to be the first ones who dream.
 I do want that imagination to be grounded in softness, and in love, both of those, and a return to the spiritual, a return to the earth, and to ways in which we’re really with each other, and I think, more than ever at the moment, we need to relate with each other in ways that are kind and soft and forgiving and gentle.
 Yes, there is a space for rage, but again, nuance and coexistence.
 That’s one of the things I try to do with my own work and I think with this book there’s that line in the invocation that goes, “I invoke femmes of all genders, bloods, ages, lineages,/generations of witches & fighters/who infuse the universe with love, rage & magic.”
 I think that’s it, love, rage, & magic.

 AT: That is such a beautiful ending.
 That’s perfect.
 Thank you so much.
-Just for this book, but for your engagement.
+Not just for this book, but for your engagement.
 I’m so glad we got to talk.
 I’m so thrilled to be in the [Metonymy Press] family with you in this book.

 About Kama La Mackerel